dune-community/Dockerfiles/README.md

 ### docker and security

 Allow the user to run docker container via sudo, not by adding him to the docker group (see [the Arch wiki](https://wiki.archlinux.org/index.php/Docker#Installation) on that issue).
-Thus make sure your user has sudo rights or ask your local system administrator to add at least add the following to `/etc/sudoers`, where `_USER_` is the name of your user:
+Thus make sure your user has sudo rights or ask your local system administrator to add at least the following to `/etc/sudoers`, where `_USER_` is the name of your user:
 ```
 _USER_ ALL=(ALL) /usr/bin/docker
 ```